PilotKayer/Eastmarch-Expedition/01) Homebrew Alley/Content/01) Points of Interest/Dungeons/Dungeons.md

 - The Resolution

 ## Dungeon Template
-If you want a base structure for a dungeon with the 5-room layout already prepared, copy [[1.
-Dungeon Template]] and modify it.
+If you want a base structure for a dungeon with the 5-room layout already prepared, copy the [[1.
+Dungeon Template| template]] and modify it.

 ## Locations
 - *026* -> [[The Mountain Witch]] by [[Kayer]]